-If you have any concerns regarding the welfare of a pupil, please report it to a designated Safeguarding Leader (DSL) Mr Roe or Deputy Designated Safeguarding Leaders (DDSL) Mrs Besharati and Mrs Boxall.
+If you have any concerns regarding the welfare of a pupil, please report it to our Designated Safeguarding Leader (DSL) Mr Scott or Deputy Designated Safeguarding Leaders (DDSL) Mrs Besharati and Mrs Boxall.

-As part of Grassington Primary School’s ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.
+As part of our ongoing safeguarding and child protection duties we are fully behind the government’s Prevent Strategy.
 All staff have received ‘Prevent’ training and understand about and how to deal with any issues they may see inside or outside school.